 Rotor Distortion and the Hub Flange

 The steering wheel shakes when I apply the brakes.
-This is probably the most common complaint when it comes to the brake system.
+This vibration is probably the most common customer complaint when it comes to brakes.
 Sometimes this vibration is severe.
-This question speaks of lateral runout and thickness variation.
-These are real problems and result in rotor replacement and machining.
-But this vehicle requires frequent rotor replacement.
-Something else is wrong here.
-Something is causing this recurring pulsation.
+Lateral runout and thickness variation are real problems and result in rotor replacement and machining.
+This vehicle requires frequent rotor replacement, indicating that something else is causing this recurring pulsation.